dionearle/cs2511-lab02/README.md

 ## Exercise

-Modify the class StaffMember (inside package `staff`) so that it satisfies the following requirements:
+Modify the class StaffMember (inside package `example`) so that it satisfies the following requirements:

 * Attributes to store the staff member’s name, salary, hire date, and end date.
 * Appropriate constructors, getters, setters, and other methods you think are necessary.